Conference centre manager

 - attention to detail

-- foreign language skills - could be useful if you have international conference delegates.
+Foreign language skills can also be useful if you have international conference delegates.

 Work experience

-Prior work experience is essential.
-Many entrants have experience in the hotel, catering or travel industry, but sales, marketing and customer service experience is also valued.
+Prior work experience is essential for a conference manager role.
+Many entrants have experience in the hospitality, hotel, catering or travel and tourism industries, but sales, marketing and customer service experience is also valued.

 Look out for hospitality work placements or internships opportunities during your degree or consider taking a sandwich degree with a year out in industry.
 Relevant experience will help develop your practical skills and build a network of contacts for future job opportunities.